faibz/ImageRecognition/README.md

 ### Map Visualisation

+When a large image gets selected by the user on the client.
+It gets broken down into a map comprised of several tiles.
+Each of these tiles are firstly processed individually.
+However, if Azure's Computer Vision API returns image data with low confidence levels, the API will submit an image process request for a compound image.
+This compound image will contain the original tile and another that is connected to it.
+This process can be repeated until the data from the Computer Vision API is satisfactory.

 ![Map Visualisation](https://github.com/faibz/image-recognition/blob/master/mapvisualisation.png "Map Visualisation")

 #### Credit

-Thank you to my friend https://github.com/amrwc for his work on the DistributedSystems.Client project.
+Thank you to my friend https://github.com/amrwc for his work on the DistributedSystems.Worker project.